 Apple hasn’t identified Hitachi as the supplier of the 1-inch 4GB hard drive mechanisms it uses to make the iPod mini, but Hitachi is presently the sole supplier of such products.
 Dissections of iPod minis, including

-by Macworld’s own Chris Breen, have confirmed the presence of a Hitachi 4GB Microdrive inside.
+one performed by Macworld’s own Chris Breen, have confirmed the presence of a Hitachi 4GB Microdrive inside.

 A Hitachi spokesman told Reuters that the company is planning on boosting output of the tiny drives “sooner rather than later,” but would not provide any details on the timing or scale of the manufacturing boost.